sijandahal/Bootcamp-Landing-Page/readme.txt

 5) Footer Section

 The colors are used from the Online pallete Generator tool from the Internet, and the wireframing is done on copy due to time limitations, the design are created with the help of various website on the Internet,Dribble and my skills and Knowledge.

+Inorder to compile sass, please install ruby on the local computer and run the following command sass --watch sass/style.scss:css/style.css